 Trainees relocating to Mobile are allowed a moving allowance of $2.00 per mile with a cap of $1,200.00.
 Mileage should be turned into the Program Coordinator to be processed through the Housestaff Office.

 Professional Liability Coverage

-Coverage is provided by the University of South Alabama at no cost to residents.
-(Applies only to professional activities scheduled by the Residency Program Director.)
+Coverage is provided by the University of South Alabama at no cost to trainees.
+(Applies only to professional activities scheduled by the Program Director.)
 This is an occurrence type policy and by definition provides "tail coverage."
 Additional information can be found by contacting the Office of Risk Management at 251.460.6232.

 Preventive Health Program